 - User group key - the group attribute to assign the user to a particular group

 - Roles key - the key of the role attribute that will create/sync the user's role in OnApp

 - Time zone key - the key of the time zone to which the user will be associated

 Configure Service Provider

 Besides adding the IdP instance, the Identity Provider must also configure the SP instance in their system.
-To simplify this configuration process, the Identity Provider may use the SP metadata:
+To simplify this configuration process, the Identity Provider may use the SP metadata as follows:

-- Upon creation you will be redirected to the screen with details of the Identity Provider.
-At the bottom of the page you will see the Link to Metadata.
+- Upon creation, you will be redirected to the page with details of the Identity Provider.
+At the bottom of the page, you will see the Link to Metadata.

 - Copy this link and submit it to the Identity Provider in the Select Data Source menu.

-- In the Claim Rules menu create new rule by clicking Add Rule and select Transform an Incoming Claim as the template.
+- In the Claim Rules menu, create a new rule by clicking Add Rule and select Transform an Incoming Claim as the template.

 - Select E-mail Address as the Incoming Claim Type.